 Most of the input options are pre-filled with Node 1 network details for ease of workflow.
 However, you can edit the input data before navigating to the wizard's final page.
-You can enter IPv6 address details for the other two nodes only when the IPv6 address is enabled on the first node.
+You can enter IPv6 address details for the other two nodes only when the IPv6 address is enabled on the ONTAP tools management node.